MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/media/MS-700-lab_M02_ak.md

     ```powershell
     Disconnect-AzureAD
     ```

-You have successfully changed your tenant's Azure AD settings and activated sensitivity labels for Microsoft 365 Groups and Microsoft Teams.
+You have successfully changed your tenant’s Azure AD settings and activated sensitivity labels for Microsoft 365 Groups and Microsoft Teams.

-#### Task 2 - Create sensitivity labels for Teams
+#### Task 2 - Configure sensitivity labels for Teams

 After activating sensitivity labels for groups, you will now create three sensitivity labels.
 In this task, you will create and update three sensitivity labels **General**, **Internal**, and **Confidential**.
 For each of them, you will create appropriate user and admin descriptions.

-1. Connect to the **Client 1 VM** and browse to Microsoft Purview compliance portal (https://compliance.microsoft.com/) as **MOD Administrator**.
+1. Connect to the **Client 1 VM** and browse to Microsoft Purview Portal https://compliance.microsoft.com/) as **MOD Administrator**.

 2. In the left navigation of the Microsoft Purview compliance portal, select **Information protection** and select the **Labels** tab.